mbta/screens/assets/src/components/dup/README.md

   - `useApiPath` in [`use_api_response.ts`][use_api_response.ts] should return a full URL for the API path: the URL base should be "https://screens.mbta.com".
   - `imagePath` in [`util.ts`][util.ts] should return relative paths (no leading `/`).

-- Set the version string in [`version.tsx`][version.tsx].
+- Set the version string in [`version.ts`][version.ts].
 Refer to this file's JSDoc for instructions on how to set the version string value.
 - If you've renamed / removed image assets, you might want to delete the corresponding folder in `/priv/static`.
 The folder accumulates assets without clearing old ones out, and these will be included in the built bundle!
 - **Only if you are packaging for local testing:** To test against your local screens backend instead of production, then replace the definition of `OUTFRONT_BASE_URI` in [`use_api_response.ts`][use_api_response.ts] with `"http://localhost:4000"`.
 - `cd` to `scripts` and run the following shell script: `sh build_dup_client_package.sh`